Opéra de Monte-Carlo: Salle Garnier

 By the early years of the twentieth century, the Salle Garnier was to see such great performers as Nellie Melba and Enrico Caruso in La bohème and Rigoletto (in 1902), and Feodor Chaliapin in the premiere of Jules Massenet's Don Quichotte (1910).
 This production formed part of a long association between the company and Massenet and his operas, two of which were presented there posthumously.

 Other famous twentieth-century singers to appear at Monte Carlo included Titta Ruffo, Geraldine Farrar, Mary Garden, Tito Schipa, Beniamino Gigli, Claudia Muzio, Georges Thill, Lily Pons, and Mary McCormic.

 Apart from Massenet, composers whose works had their first performances at Monte Carlo included Saint-Saëns (Hélène, 1904), Mascagni (Amica, 1905), and Puccini (La rondine, 1917).
 Indeed, since its inauguration, the theatre has hosted 45 world premiere productions of operas.
 René Blum was retained to found the Ballets Russes de Monte-Carlo.
 The "Golden Age" of the Salle Garnier has passed, since small companies with small houses are not able to mount highly expensive productions.
 Nonetheless, the present day company still presents a season containing five or six operas.

-Gala Events in Salle Garnier
+Gala events in the Salle Garnier

 Three times in its 130-year history the Opéra was transformed into a spectacular venue to host gala-dinners.
 The first occasion was in 1966 for the celebration of centenary of Monte-Carlo hosted by Grace Kelly and Rainier III; the second was for the royal wedding of Prince Albert II and Princess Charlene.
 The Opéra was transformed for the third time on 27 July 2013 to host the Love Ball, a fundraising gala event organised by the Naked Heart Foundation.